gaperton/Type-R/docs/themes/README.md

 ## Features

+There must be the logo.png image in the root directory.

 - Fixed content width with inline code examples.
 Code floating must be turned off.
 - `#` - Separate disconnected section
 - `##` - Subsection